Just like people, livestock have more resistance to diseases when:

 - The animal's immune system may be overwhelmed by an infection.

-- The vaccinate animal failed to develop a proactive immune response.
+- The vaccinated animal failed to develop a proactive immune response.

 - During periods of stress (when an animal's immune system may be weaker), animals should not be vaccinated.